 This way.

-, I tell the sparrow.
+This way, I tell the sparrow.
 Pointing in that direction, the direction of grace, gratitude, joy — this is the best gift.

 She who re-views her blessings, re-views herself — sees herself as beheld by her Beloved.